certtools/intelmq/docs/Bots.md

 * `configuration_path`: filename
 * `case_sensitive`: boolean, default: true
 * `maximum_matches`: Maximum number of matches.
 Processing stops after the limit is reached.
 Default: no limit (`null`, `0`).
+* `overwrite`: Overwrite any existing fields by matching rules.
+Default if the parameter is given: `true`, for backwards compatibility.
+Default will change to `false` in version 3.0.0.

 #### Configuration File